jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 Taken from shapeless' README:
 > Shapeless is a type class and dependent type based generic programming library for Scala.

 To me, Shapeless is a toolkit to leverage Scala's type system at your own profit.
-You may use it to have more "precise" types, like statically sized list (lists which size is know at compile time), you may also use `HList` as a better tuple.
+You may use it to have more "precise" types, like statically sized list (lists which size is known at compile time), you may also use `HList` as a better tuple.

 More generally, Shapeless can be used to make the compiler work for you, scrape some boilerplate, and gain a little extra typesafety.